Interactive Brokers Forex Review

 |---|---|

-| Account maintenance | $0.
-No monthly or annual account fee. |
+| Account maintenance | None |

-| Inactivity fee | $0.
-No charge for dormant accounts |
+| Inactivity fee | None |

-| Deposit fee | $0.
-All deposits are free regardless of method |
+| Deposit fee | None |

 | Withdrawal fee | $0 (first per month).
 First withdrawal each calendar month is free.
 Additional withdrawals cost $1 (ACH/SEPA) to $10 (international wire). |

-| Currency conversion - manual | 0.08-0.20 bps of trade value |
+| Currency conversion - auto | 0.002% of trade value (Minimum of $2) |

 | Market data - basic | $0.
 Delayed data is free.
 Some real-time data feeds are included at no charge. |